 - Prepare age-appropriate recipes to feed grapefruit to your baby in several ways.
-For example, you may give a thick slice of seedless grapefruit to your toddler to suck on.
-However, when you do so, clean the fruit peel properly and ensure it is sweet to taste.
+For instance, you may give your toddler a thick slice of seedless grapefruit to suck on during snack time.
+However, when you do so, clean the fruit peel properly and ensure it tastes sweet.

 - For toddlers, prefer to use whole fruit in preparing several recipes like broiled grapefruit with yogurt.

 - Always keep the intake of grapefruit and its products, like juice, in moderation.
 Excessive consumption of grapefruit might suppress appetite.

-- Avoid feeding packaged or tinned grapefruit juice to your toddler as it has high amounts of added sugar, which is a source of empty calories.
+- Avoid feeding packaged or canned grapefruit juice to your toddler as it has high amounts of added sugar, which is a source of empty calories.